Keynote Speakers (Alphabetize by Last Name)

 Dr. Xin Xia

-Chief Expert of the Software Engineering Application Technology,
+Chief Expert of the Software Engineering Application Technology

 Biography: Xin Xia is the Chief Expert of Software